caplin/FlexLayout/README.md

 Notes:

 *	this demo does not run in safari when hosted on github (something to do with loading files via XHR from github!)
-*	the demo js file is large because it is unminified.
 *	FlexLayout's only dependency is React

 Features so far: